By Chanté Eliaszadeh | Updated June 2026

 Lessons from Three Major Cases: FTX, Genesis, and Celsius

-Having worked directly on these bankruptcies representing creditor interests, I can share specific outcomes and strategic lessons from each case.
+Having worked these cases from both the creditor and buy-side, I can share specific outcomes and strategic lessons from each.

 FTX: The Unexpected Recovery Success Story

 Background: FTX filed for Chapter 11 bankruptcy on November 11, 2022, following the revelation of massive fraud by founder Sam Bankman-Fried.
-Initial estimates suggested customer losses could exceed $8 billion, with many expecting pennies-on-the-dollar recoveries.
+Early estimates put the customer-asset shortfall in the billions, and many expected pennies-on-the-dollar recoveries.

 Timeline:

-Recovery Outcomes: 98% of FTX creditors will receive 119% of their allowed claim valued as of November 2022.
-The estate recovered between $14.7-$16.5 billion in assets through:
+Recovery Outcomes: About 98% of FTX creditors will receive 119% of their allowed claim, valued as of November 2022.3 The estate assembled between $14.7 and $16.5 billion in distributable property through:

 Claims Trading Activity:

-• February 2023: Claims traded at 20 cents on the dollar
+- Early 2023: FTX claims traded at roughly 13–20 cents on the dollar amid maximum uncertainty

 Genesis: In-Kind Recovery Pioneer